 Refunds due students who have credit balances in their tuition account will automatically be issued within 14 days.
-Appeals regarding refunds shall be submitted in writing to the Office of Student Financial Services, MC 2097, Saint Leo University, P.O.
+Appeals regarding refunds shall be submitted in writing to the Business Office, MC 2097, Saint Leo University, P.O.
 Box 6665, Saint Leo, FL 33574-6665.